Navigating Group Home Requirements in California for Future Owners

 Emergency Protocols

-Group homes must have written emergency response plans in case of situations like fires, natural disasters, or medical emergencies.
-Smoke detectors, fire extinguishers, and clearly marked emergency exits are non-negotiable.
+Homes must have written emergency plans for fires, natural disasters, or medical emergencies.
+Smoke detectors, fire extinguishers, and clearly marked emergency exits are required.

 Hygiene and Cleanliness Standards